 Excess readmissions penalty-Under the hospital readmissions reduction program, hospitals that have excess Medicare readmissions for selected conditions have their adjusted operating base payments reduced by up to 3 percent.
-In fiscal year 2022, the readmissions policy applies to five conditions (acute myocardial infarction, heart failure, chronic obstructive pulmonary disease, total hip and knee arthroplasty, and coronary artery bypass graft).
+In fiscal year 2023, the readmissions policy applies to five conditions (acute myocardial infarction, heart failure, chronic obstructive pulmonary disease, total hip and knee arthroplasty, and coronary artery bypass graft).

 Value-based incentive payments-Under the value-based purchasing program, CMS redistributes a pool of dollars equal to 2 percent of adjusted operating base payments based on performance on a set of outcome, patient experience, safety, and efficiency measures.
-To account for the impact of the COVID-19 PHE on quality results, CMS is applying neutral payment adjustments to all hospitals for fiscal year 2022.
+To account for the impact of the COVID-19 public health emergency (PHE) on quality results, CMS is applying neutral payment adjustments to all hospitals for fiscal year 2023.

-Hospital-acquired conditions penalty- Under the hospital-acquired condition reduction program, hospitals are ranked on their total rate of preventable conditions such as falls, surgical site infections, and catheter-associated urinary tract infections.
-The 25 percent of hospitals with the highest rates of preventable conditions receive a 1 percent reduction in all inpatient payments.
+Hospital-acquired conditions penalty-Under the hospital-acquired condition reduction program, hospitals are ranked on their total rate of preventable conditions such as falls, surgical site infections, and catheter-associated urinary tract infections.
+The 25 percent of hospitals with the highest rates of preventable conditions generally receive a 1 percent reduction in all inpatient payments.
+However, to account for the impact of the COVID-19 PHE on quality results, CMS is not penalizing any hospitals for acquired conditions in fiscal year 2023.